imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 This case is a clear example of a very strong trend, indicating that we estimate the slope coefficient `a` (the marginal cost of `EXP` for `geth`) well.

 In our results, all OPCODEs for all environments have their models well fitted.

+**TODO** leave pointers from these sections how to do the validation, linking to the `.Rmd` scripts in the repo.

 #### Bi-modality correction for `evmone`